What to eat in Venice?

 Osteria alle Testiere

 This is a lovely seafood restaurant located near Santa Maria Formosa.
 The serving staff is more than welcoming and friendly and the food is quite exceptional.
-Daily menu depends on availability of fresh fish at the market.
+The daily menu depends on the availability of fresh fish at the market.
 Also, the pistachio cake is to die for!
 Make sure to make reservations, as it’s a tiny little restaurant that fills up very quickly!

 Ristorante Al Covo

-The moment you walk in you’ll find a splendid place with first class service!
+The moment you walk in you’ll find a splendid place with the first-class service!
 They carefully select the best extra-virgin olive oils for all dishes, while their wine list numbers 240 labels from the best national and foreign terroirs, with particular emphasis on natural and biodynamic producers.
-As a main dish, you can try mixed grill of fish and shellfish from the upper Adriatic (29Euros) or rack and pulp of Sambucano lamb, artichokes, potatoes and mint sauce (27Euros).
-From the crunchy mozzarella bread sticks, through various pastas, mains, veggies, dessert and wine to die for, here at Ristorante Al Covo you’ll experience a gastronomical delight.
+As a main dish, you can try a mixed grill of fish and shellfish from the upper Adriatic (29Euros) or rack and pulp of Sambucano lamb, artichokes, potatoes and mint sauce (27Euros).
+From the crunchy mozzarella breadsticks, through various pastas, mains, veggies, dessert and wine to die for, here at Ristorante Al Covo you’ll experience a gastronomical delight.
 Worth a visit!